cloud-ark/caastle/README.rst

 CloudARK
 =================

-CloudARK is a command-line non-hosted alternative to PaaS.
+CloudARK is a non-hosted alternative to PaaS.
 Using CloudARK

 - Build web applications using Docker that depend on cloud-native managed services like Amazon RDS, Google Cloud SQL.